Giphy/giphy-android-sdk/Docs.md

 ```

 ### Basic Setup
 Here's a basic setup to make sure everything's working.
 Configure the GIPHY SDK with your API key.
+Apply for a new __Android SDK__ key.
+Please remember, you should use a separate key for every platform (Android, iOS, Web) you add our SDKs to.

 ```kotlin